 And yet, every once in a while you still see a dilapidated old shack sitting in the center of a parking lot, remnants of what was once a thriving business, one that put smiles on millions of faces and helped them relive all those special moments in life.
 The Fotomats of the world may be gone, but they certainly aren’t forgotten.

 Do you remember going to Fotomat as a kid?
 Better yet, did you or anyone you knew ever work at one?
-We’d love to hear your recollections in our comments section below.
+I’d love to hear your recollections in the comments section below.